The early years - "cystic fibrosis" by any other name

 Duchesne had made his breakthrough by observing how the Arab stable boys at the army hospital kept their saddles in a dark and damp room to encourage mould to grow on them.
 When he asked why, they told him that the mould helped to heal the saddle sores on the horses.
 Intrigued, Duchesne prepared a solution of the mould and injected it into a series of diseased guinea pigs.
 All recovered.

 In a series of meticulous experiments, Duchesne studied the interaction between Escherichia coli and Penicillium glaucum, showing that the latter was able to completely eliminate the former in a culture containing only these two organisms.
 He also showed that an animal inoculated with a normally lethal dose of typhoid bacilli would be free of the disease if the animal was also inoculated with Penicillium glaucum.
 Unfortunately, as he was only 23 years old and unknown, the Institut Pasteur did not even acknowledge receipt of his dissertation!
 He urged more research but unfortunately his army service, after getting his degree, prevented him from doing any further work.

-Considerable attention has been allotted to penicillin as before the availability of penicillin few infants with CF survived infancy.
+Considerable attention has been allotted to penicillinin in this History as before the availability of penicillin few infants with CF survived beyond infancy.
 It was the introduction of penicillin and later other antibiotics which was the main development that permitted survival beyond infancy.